-The mistake that many students do is falling in love with their scientific method.
+Mistake that many students do is falling in love with their scientific method.
 In their dissertation, they want to seem so inclined and professional, and that leads to complete of objective approach.
 In good methodologies, authors always disclose flaws of their methods.
-Everything can’t go smoothly, and here is just a place to discuss that.
+Everything can’t go smoothly, and here is a place to discuss that.
 Could be, you designed first experiments the wrong way or stumbled across wrong calculation.
 Maybe you had a number of participants in interviews.
 Describe these mistakes and propose a way of fixing them.

 Writing your dissertation for scientific studies, you need to provide as much concrete information in your experiments a possible.
-Since a little change in numbers or proportions can change the physics or chemistry experiments tremendously, your job is to double- and triple-check every single number.
+Since a little change in numbers or proportions can change physics or chemistry experiments tremendously, your job is to double- and triple-check every single number.

-The main thing behavioral dissertation should focus on while describing the used program is reproducibility.
-Basically, you explain why the produced results are not accidental but logical – and justify this claim with experiment detail and models, used in the process.
+The main thing behavioral dissertation should focus on while describing used program is reproducibility.
+Basically, you explain why produced results are not accidental but logical – and justify this claim with experiment detail and models, used in the process.

-The optimal structure for social studies’ methodology normally is:
+Optimal structure for social studies’ methodology normally is:

 It is dedicated to exploring your own creative work and should display both a clear understanding of own artistic vision and a critical evaluation of your art.
 Although for many schools it’s enough just to submit a creative portfolio, sometimes you might also be asked to prepare a critical essay.
 If that’s the case, structure your text in two parts: